-Risks are split into five main categories; strategic risks, financial risks, raw material risks, production and process risks, and market and product risks.
-The risk categories are structured according to Elkem's value chain.

-Climate risk has become an increasingly important part of Elkem's overall risk management processes.
-Climate risks could for example affect Elkem's strategic positioning, raw material supply, end-markets, and financial performance.
-In 2021, Elkem implemented reporting on climate risks and opportunities according to Task Force on Climate-related Financial Disclosures' reporting recommendations (TCFD).
-In the risk assessment for 2022, climate risk has been treated as an integrated part of the risk mapping process.
-In addition, Elkem has made a study on physical climate risks based on Elkem's specific locations to gain an understanding of where Elkem is materially exposed.
-The results of this study are presented in Elkem's updated TCFD report for 2023.
+Risks are split into five main categories; strategic risks, Elkem's board and management have a strong focus on risk management to monitor the group's risk profile and financial risks, raw material risks, production and process to ensure that adequate risk management processes risks, and market and product risks.
+The risk categories are in place.
+The board and management consider risk are structured according to Elkem's value chain. management to be a key part of Elkem's corporate governance structure and important to create trust and to Climate risk has become an increasingly important part of enhance value creation.
+Elkem's overall risk management processes.
+Climate risks could for example affect Elkem's strategic positioning, raw Elkem carries out a yearly risk mapping process based material supply, end-markets, and financial performance. on interviews with divisions and corporate staff functions.
+In 2021, Elkem implemented reporting on climate risks and opportunities according to Task Force on Climate-The objective is to identify the top five to ten risks for each division and corporate function.
+Each risk is related Financial Disclosures' reporting recommendations evaluated based internal and external conditions and (TCFD).
+In the risk assessment for 2022, climate risk has takes deemed likelihood, estimated financial impact, time been treated as an integrated part of the risk mapping horizon and mitigating activities into consideration.
+The process.
+In addition, Elkem has made a study on physical individual risks are then organised into categories and climate risks based on Elkem's specific locations to gain aggregated on group level.
+The main purpose is to gain an understanding of where Elkem is materially exposed. a thorough understanding of the group's risk profile and The results of this study are presented in Elkem's updated financial risk tolerance.
+TCFD report for 2023.